jwillemsen/daikin_onecta/readme.md

 Home Assistant Integration for Daikin devices including Daikin Altherma 3 Heat Pump.

 > [!IMPORTANT]
 > Starting with v3.0.0 the internal IDs of all entities have changed, please check your automations and energy dashboard whether you need to update these.
+When you remove the other Daikin integrations from your HA installation the history from those will be lost.

 <!---
 # Installation using HACS: